 Heidi served as lead counsel in White et al. v.
 Sessions, a class action on behalf of nearly 550 female employees of the Federal Bureau of Prisons in Coleman, Florida, alleging that the government failed to take steps to prevent inmates from egregiously sexually harassing them.
 The case settled in December 2016 for $20 million dollars and a long list of negotiated changes designed to eradicate the sexual harassment, which the judge described as “impressive by any standard.”
 She has also filed a class action against the Federal Bureau of Prisons challenging its practice of denying employment to veterans of the U.S. Military because of their service connected disabilities.

-Prior to joining KCNF, Heidi was in private practice at several boutique labor and employment law firms in Washington, D.C.
+In 2020, Heidi was recognized in the National Law Journal’s inaugural list of Washington, D.C.
+Trailblazers.
+Prior to joining KCNF, she was in private practice at several boutique labor and employment law firms in Washington, D.C.

 Heidi is a graduate of Goucher College and American University’s Washington College of Law.